 2-3.
 During the PDU Session Establishment procedure, if the AMF receives the Local Offloading Control allowed indication, the AMF decides to insert and select local SMF considering DNN/S-NSSAI, UE location, locality information of candidate local SMFs, and local offloading control service area information.
 Even if the service area of the selected SMF includes the current UE location, but the UE location is in the area of the local offloading control service area, the AMF may decide to insert and select local SMF.
+The SMF selection may be performed via the NRF.
+For this, local SMF needs to register to the NRF or local SMF information needs to be configured in the NRF.

 4-5.
 The AMF sends the Local Offloading Control Indication and SMF information to the selected local SMF.
 The local SMF provides response to the AMF.